bft-smart/library/README.md

 If you are interested in learning more about BFT-SMaRt, you can read:

-- The paper about its state machine protocol published in [EDCC'12](http://www.di.fc.ul.pt/~bessani/publications/edcc12-modsmart.pdf):
+- The paper about its state machine protocol published in [EDCC'12](http://www.di.fc.ul.pt/~bessani/publications/edcc12-modsmart.pdf);
-- The paper about its advanced state transfer protocol published in [Usenix'13](http://www.di.fc.ul.pt/~bessani/publications/usenix13-dsmr.pdf):
+- The paper about its advanced state transfer protocol published in [Usenix'13](http://www.di.fc.ul.pt/~bessani/publications/usenix13-dsmr.pdf);
-- The tool description published in [DSN'14](http://www.di.fc.ul.pt/~bessani/publications/dsn14-bftsmart.pdf):
+- The tool description published in [DSN'14](http://www.di.fc.ul.pt/~bessani/publications/dsn14-bftsmart.pdf);
+- The paper about read-only optimization published in [SRDS'21](https://arxiv.org/pdf/2107.11144).

 ***Feel free to contact us if you have any questions!***